Jim Presley: Amateur career

-Pro career
+Professional career

 The Seattle Mariners drafted Presley in the fourth round of the June MLB draft in 1979.
 Presley made his pro debut at the age of 17 for Seattle's Single A team, the Bellingham Mariners.
 Drafted as a shortstop, Presley converted to third base in the minor leagues.
 This improved his odds, as while Presley was having his struggles in the minors with his bat, Seattle in 1982 drafted Spike Owen in the first round of the 1982 draft, and fast-tracked him to the majors.
 While Presley showed power, hitting more than 20 homers many times, his batting average suffered.
 In 1984, as a member of the Triple-A Salt Lake City Gulls, Presley had one of his best seasons as a pro, batting .317 with 13 home runs.
 This earned him a summertime call-up to the majors, essentially to take over third base, which was being held down by veteran Larry Milbourne.
 Seattle had looked at Darnell Coles for the position, but he could never stay healthy long enough.
 Along with shortstop Owen and power-hitting first baseman Alvin Davis, Seattle had the makings of a strong infield.

 In 1985, the Mariners finished in last place, but Presley provided power with 28 home runs and a .275 batting average.
-In 1986, Presley was selected to the All-Star team, but he did not see any action sitting behind Wade Boggs and Brook Jacoby.
-In that same season, Presley made baseball history by becoming just the second player to hit two walk-off grand slams in the same season.
-Until then, the only player to have done so was Cy Williams.
+In 1986, he was selected to the All-Star team, but he did not see any action at third base behind Wade Boggs and Brook Jacoby.
+That season, Presley became the second player in MLB history to hit two walk-off grand slams in the same season, following Cy Williams in 1926.
 In 1987, both his power numbers (24 home runs, and batting average of .247) dipped.
-However, he did record a career-high 107 RBIs and led the American League in assists by a third baseman.
-In 1990, Seattle traded Presley to the Atlanta Braves in exchange for career minor league infielder Ken Pennington and pitcher Gary Eave.
+Presley also had a career-high 107 RBIs and led the American League in assists by a third baseman.
+In 1990, Seattle traded Presley to the Atlanta Braves in exchange for pitcher Gary Eave and minor league infielder Ken Pennington.
 Presley was only in Atlanta for one season and signed with the San Diego Padres as a free agent in 1991.
 He only appeared in 20 games for San Diego and then was on the move again, signing with the Texas Rangers.
 Presley never played at the major league level for Texas, instead playing for their Triple-A farm club, the Oklahoma City 89ers.

-While playing for Seattle, Presley set the team record for most home runs hit by a third baseman which has since been broken by Kyle Seager.
-Presley's play during his time in Seattle led to the team converting prospect third baseman Edgar Martinez into a designated hitter; Martinez went on to enjoy a hall-of-fame career.
+While playing for Seattle, Presley set the team record for most home runs hit by a third baseman, later surpassed by Kyle Seager.
+He also held the franchise record with 8 walk-off hits, since surpassed by Mitch Haniger.